 B2B decisions aren’t spur of the moment decisions.
 That’s why it’s important to nurture relationships with your prospective customers.
 Adding online games or elements of gamification such as rewards, competition, and levelling up at multiple touchpoints throughout the sales process can help increase engagement.
-Studies have shown that engagement can boost your brand lift by more than 300% and that as digital engagement increases, so too does the number of sales opportunities.
+Studies have shown that engagement can boost your brand lift by more than 300%.

 73% of millennials hold decision-making roles when it comes to B2B purchases.
 So what better way to target them than by using a medium they know and love.
 After all, millennials are the generation raised on games consoles and video games and 37% of online gamers across the globe are millennials.
 To use gamification techniques in marketing targeted towards those born between 1981 and 1996 is to speak their language.

 Games are fun.
 Designing a customer journey rich with gamification will result in a positive experience for your target audience.
 And when customers enjoy their interactions with a business they’re more likely to want to repeat the process.
 One study found that B2B companies who transformed their customer experience processes enjoyed a 10-15% growth in revenue and a 10-20% reduction in operational costs.

 We know that having a sense of progress motivates people to work harder.
 This finding can be applied to the use of gamification in marketing where features such as rewards or leader boards offer people an incentive to keep going and complete an activity.
 For example, prospects may be more likely to provide further information, which you can use to generate leads, if they feel it will earn them a reward, such as moving on to the next level of the game.